Johnny Mowlem: International career

-In the 1998 season, Johnny Mowlem along with co-driver David Murry competed in the GT class in the ALMS finished first in the GT class at Laguna Seca Raceway.
+In the 1999 season, Mowlem finished second in the GT3 class in the Rolex 24 at Daytona in 1999.
+That same year, Mowlem and co-driver David Murry competed in the GT class in the ALMS.
+They finished first in the GT class at Laguna Seca Raceway, setting the fastest GT lap of the race.

-Mowlem also finished second in the GT class in the Rolex 24 at Daytona in 1999.
-That same year, Mowlem and with co-driver David Murry competed in the GT class in the ALMS finished first in the GT class at Laguna Seca Raceway, setting the fastest GT lap of the race with a new track record.
 The 2000 season included second place class finishes in the 12 Hours of Sebring and the 24 Hours of Le Mans.
 By then Mowlem was a full-time competitor in the North American-based ALMS while living in the UK.
 In 2001, Mowlem continued his ALMS career.
 He drove with a number of co-drivers in the GT and GT1 class.
 At Sebring, Mowlem was teamed with Petersen Motorsports but the team withdrew the car following the death of co-driver Bob Wollek following a non-racing incident in the Sebring area.
 Mowlem posted the fastest lap by a GT1 car during the Le Mans race.

 Mowlem partnered with Randy Pobst to finish second in the GT class at Le Mans in 2002.
 He partnered with international stars Tony Stewart and Jan Lammers to drive a factory Crawford race car in the Daytona Prototype category at Daytona.
 An engine failure stopped the trio after 15 hours.

 Mowlem was part of another team that withdrew from competition at Sebring in 2008.
 The Corsa Motorsports Ferrari team withdrew due to concerns over the tires the team was using.